StevenChu-ccp/LoRa1272/README.md

 # LoRa1272
-Advanced version of ifroglab LoRa
+A LoRa package of chip Sx1272